hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 So the response to a small change is *proportional to the function itself*.
-This even gives another way to define the exponential!
+This actually gives another way to define the exponential!
 But more importantly, it underlies the many application of the exponential to real-world phenomena.